waxa/express-passport-mysql-template/README.md

-# Template for starting projects with express and mongo
+# Template for starting projects with express and mysql

-basic singUp, a node (express) server with mongodb and passport (local) with default routes to login and users
+basic singUp, a node (express) server with mysql and passport (local) with default routes to login and users